getwithashish/google-meet-bot/README.md

+# Google Meet Bot powered by Java

-Bot for attending google meet.
+### Bot for attending google meet.

 This bot works on linux.
 Small tweaks can make this bot work on windows as well.
 This bot works on top of firefox.

-You should download and install firefox on your own.
+- Download and install firefox.
-Place the folder containing the firefox binary along with these files.
+- Place the folder containing the firefox binary along with these files.

-More features are to be added.
+Features to be added:

 1. Login - To be made available from external files
 2. Schedule - Two options are to be created: